 Elafonisi Beach, Crete

-Also in the Chania region is Elafonissi Beach, which is well known throughout the world of Greek beaches.
-Elafonisi is an absolutely magical beach, because of its stunning pink sand.
-The beach is technically a small islet connected to the mainland by a very shallow reef, so you can simply walk across when the water is low and calm.
+Elafonissi Beach is another wonderful beach on Crete, famed for its stunning pink sand.
+Elafonisi is a magical beach.
+The beach is technically a small islet connected to the mainland by a very shallow reef, so you can walk across when the water is low and calm.

 Shipwreck Beach, Zakynthos